Showing posts with label Non Vegetarian. Show all posts

 Wash mince and let it drain in a colander.
 Wash the lentils.

 Open the cooker and check if there is any water, cook/bhuno till the water evaporates and the mixture becomes dry.
 Stir continuously.
 Empty it on a plate and spread the mixture to cool it.
 Add the chopped coriander.
-Smash the mixture with a potato masher or your clean hands (the best tools in the kitchen).
+Mash the mixture with a potato masher or your clean hands (the best tools in the kitchen).
 There should be no lumps or trace of the potatoes and tomatoes.
 Now roll to the preferred size.
 Coat the kababs in semolina/rava and dip it in the beaten egg and shallow fry it till golden and crisp.
 Serve hot.

 Friday, January 11, 2008